-Coronavirus Disease (COVID-19) – We remain Open for Consultations and LASIK Surgeries are still going ahead.
-Lens implantation surgeries have recommenced.
+Coronavirus Disease (COVID-19) – We remain Open for all Consultations.
+LASIK and Lens implantation surgeries are continuing as normal.

 - We are currently maintaining social distancing in our waiting room.

 - All LASIK and refractive surgeries performed in Dr McGeorge’s theatre at Murdoch continue to operate as normal.

 Please DO NOT ATTEND, if you:

 - Have a fever, cough, runny nose, sore throat, difficulty breathing, fatigue, or any cold/flu-like symptoms.

 We thank you for your continued patience and understanding.